Miami Vice

-Miami Vice is an American crime drama television series created by Anthony Yerkovich and produced by Michael Mann for NBC.
-The series stars Don Johnson as James "Sonny" Crockett and Philip Michael Thomas as Ricardo "Rico" Tubbs, two Metro-Dade Police Department detectives working undercover in Miami.
-The series ran for five seasons on NBC from 1984 to 1989.
-The USA Network began airing reruns in 1988 and broadcast a previously unaired episode during its syndication run of the series on January 25, 1990.
+Miami Vice is an American crime drama television series created by Anthony Yerkovich and executive-produced by Michael Mann for NBC.
+It stars Don Johnson as James "Sonny" Crockett and Philip Michael Thomas as Ricardo "Rico" Tubbs, two Metro-Dade Police Department detectives working undercover in Miami, Florida.
+The series ran for five seasons on NBC from September 16, 1984, to June 28, 1989, airing on Friday nights.

-Unlike standard police procedurals, the show drew heavily upon 1980s New Wave culture and is noted for its integration of contemporary pop and rock music and stylish or stylized visuals.
-People magazine states that Miami Vice was the "first show to look really new and different since color TV was invented".
+Unlike traditional police procedurals, Miami Vice drew upon 1980s culture such as contemporary rock and pop music, fashion, and sports cars (such as the Ferrari Testarossa and Lamborghini Countach).
+Although the series explored a number of different approaches during its five-year run, it generally prioritized music and stylized visuals over elaborate writing.

-Michael Mann directed a film adaptation of the series, which was released July 28, 2006.
+USA Network began airing reruns of the series on cable in 1988.
+The series heavily inspired the 2002 video game Grand Theft Auto: Vice City.
+Mann directed a film adaptation, released in 2006.
+Another film adaptation was announced in 2025, to be directed by Joseph Kosinski and written by Dan Gilroy.

 Conception

 The conception of the show is unclear.
 One version of events states that the head of NBC's Entertainment Division, Brandon Tartikoff, wrote a brainstorming memo that simply read "MTV cops", and later presented it to series creator Anthony Yerkovich, formerly a writer and producer for Hill Street Blues.
-Yerkovich, however, has indicated he devised the concept after learning about asset forfeiture statutes allowing law enforcement agencies to confiscate the property of drug dealers for official use.
+Yerkovich, however, disputes that story.
+Film critic Matt Seitz quotes Yerkovich as saying, "Brandon didn't start telling people that ridiculous story of writing 'MTV cops' on a napkin until at least 14 months after the pitch meeting."
+Yerkovich said he devised the concept after learning about asset forfeiture statutes allowing law enforcement agencies to confiscate the property of drug dealers for official use.
 The initial idea was for a movie about a pair of vice cops in Miami.
-Yerkovich then wrote a script for a two-hour pilot, titled Gold Coast, but later renamed it Miami Vice.
+With the backing of Kerry McCluggage, senior vice-president of creative affairs for Universal Television, and MCA/Universal president Robert Harris, Yerkovich sold the project to NBC as a weekly drama in 1983 and began writing a pilot script.
+The two-hour pilot, originally titled Gold Coast, was renamed Miami Vice.
 Yerkovich was immediately drawn to South Florida as a setting for his new-style police show.